maksyuki/TaichiGAME/README.md

  </p>
 </p>

-2. Raycast: this frame cast a ray in given direction.
+2. Raycast: this frame casts a ray in given direction.
 You can move the cast direction by mouse, and the cast shapes are rendered in cyan color.
 <p align="center">
  <img src="https://raw.githubusercontent.com/maksyuki/TaichiGAME-res/main/raycast.gif"/>
  <p align="center">